atom/metrics/docs/events.md

 # Events specification

-This document all the data (and format) which gets send from Atom editor to the GitHub analytics pipeline.
+This document specifies all the data (along with the format) which gets send from the Atom editor core to the GitHub analytics pipeline.
+This does not include data that's logged by packages, like [the GitHub package](https://github.com/search?q=incrementCounter+repo%3Aatom%2Fgithub+path%3Alib&type=Code) or [the welcome package](https://github.com/search?q=sendEvent+repo%3Aatom%2Fwelcome+path%3Alib&type=Code).

 ## Type of events